J. C. Barnes

-James Christopher "J. C." Barnes is an American criminologist and associate professor at the University of Cincinnati's School of Criminal Justice.

-He is known for studying biosocial criminology and the potential links between genetics and crime.
+J.C.
+Barnes is an American criminologist, Professor, and Director at the University of Cincinnati's School of Criminal Justice.
+He is known for studying biosocial criminology and the association between genetics and the social environment as a cause of crime.
 He also has interests in studying human decision-making.

+In 2011, he was an assistant professor of criminology at the University of Texas at Dallas.
+With Brian Boutwell, Barnes co-authored a piece for The Boston Globe in 2016 about the scientific community's perceived lack of willingness to investigate genetic causes of criminality.